Nishtha-Chauhan/Machine-Learning-on-Azure---Udacity-and-Microsoft-Scholarship/resources/Lesson-7.Responsible-Artificial-Intelligence.md

 *Transparency* and *Accountability* ensure effectiveness of other principles

-## Explainability inAazure Machine Learning
+## Explainability in Aazure Machine Learning
 - Direct Explainer
   - Model Specific
     - SHAP Tree Explainer